JoanneJons/project-machine-learning-operations/README.md

-*NOTE:* This file is a template that you can use to create the README for your project.
-The *TODO* comments below will highlight the information you should be sure to include.

 # Project 2 - Operationalizing Machine Learning

 *This project is part of the Udacity Azure Machine Learning Engineer Nanodegree.* <br>
-The aim of this project is to use Azure to configure a cloud-based machine learning production model, deploy it, and consume it.
-A pipeline is created and published.<br>
+The aim of this project is to use Azure to configure a cloud-based machine learning production model, deploy it and consume it.
+Then the workflow is automated by creating and publishing a pipeline.<br>

 **Key Steps**
 <ol>